Sunday, 20 April 2025

 If you haven't played with us before, we are a group of Stampin' Up Demonstrators from the South Pacific.
 Challenges are shown and entered via our Facebook Group page.
 If you don't belong, and would like to, click here.
 Don't forget to answer the three easy questions you'll be asked when you ask to join the group.

-If you don't have an exact challenge colour, feel free to replace it with whatever you have that's closest, for example Crumb Cake for Basic Beige.
-Black, White, Very Vanilla, Crumb Cake, Basic Beige and metallics are free colours, as are flesh toned Stampin' Blends.
+If you don't have an exact challenge colour, feel free to replace it with whatever you have that's closest, for example Highland Heather for Fresh Freesia.
+Black, White, Very Vanilla, Crumb Cake, Basic Beige and metallics are free colours, as are flesh-toned Stampin' Blends.

 You can see what the rest of the Design Team have done with these colours in the Crew Inspiration Album on the Colour INKspiration Challenge Facebook page.